The Mandela Catalogue: Critical reception

 Dread Central praised The Mandela Catalogue as "the supreme [example] of what analog horror looks and sounds like", adding that "the sense of insecurity that comes from knowing you’ll be frightened is constantly visually manipulated".
 Ohio University student newspaper The Post favorably compared its use of the uncanny valley as a horror technique to The Walten Files.
 It was also praised by GQ.
 While TLK Magazine praised the series' worldbuilding, it criticized the "monotone" voiceover acting, saying it detracted from The Mandela Catalogue's tone.

 Adaptations

 The Indie games Maple County, Alternate Watch, and Assessment Examination are based on the series.
 In 2021, prior to his role on The Mandela Catalogue, actor Thorne Baker developed Maple County.
 The game is framed as an interactive training tape from the Maple County Police Department, in which players must determine which photos portray Alternates and which portray actual people.
 In Mandela Invasion, created by Broken Arrow Games, Alternates attempt to break into the player's house and must be repelled.

+Film adaptation

+In May 2025, Kister revealed that he had been working on a screenplay for a potential film adaptation of The Mandela Catalogue.
+According to Kister, the script would tell the story of a group of high-school graduates struggling to maintain their reality after the disappearance of a student sparks a chain of unexpected and unsettling events.
+The film would combine traditional live-action and found footage elements.
+In July 2026, following a bidding war with 11 other studios, a feature length adaptation was confirmed to be in the works from Amazon MGM Studios' United Artists label, Amblin Entertainment, and Paper Street Pictures, with Kister attached to direct from a screenplay he co-wrote with Tyler Clifton.
+Steven Spielberg, Scott Stuber, and Aaron B. Koontz, among others, are attached as producers.
+In September 2026, it was given a release date of June 9, 2028.